aaronchen95/chenzhengrong.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Electrical and Computer Engineering student at Georgia Tech.
+I am a second-year Electrical and Computer Engineering student at Georgia Institue of Technology.
 With a solid background in power system, computer science and data science, my goal is to develop a more sustainable, intelligent and secure energy system creating a convenient and environmental-friendly life for everyone.
 For more information about me please see the links on this page.

 ### Research Interests